 The laser tube requires cool and clean distilled water to avoid overheating.
 Tepid water at room temperature or a little below is ideal.
-The laser tube requires at least 2 gallons (7.5L) of cool and clean distilled water to avoid overheating.
-If the temperature of the water ever approaches $75^{\circ}F$ (24°C), discontinue work until it has cooled or find a way to reduce its temperature without interrupting the supply of water to the laser tube.
+The laser tube requires at least 7.5 litres (1.6 gal.) of cool and clean distilled water to avoid overheating.
+If the temperature of the water ever approaches $24^{\circ}$ C (75°F), discontinue work until it has cooled or find a way to reduce its temperature without interrupting the supply of water to the laser tube.
 The water should never be allowed to become too cold either, which could also cause the glass laser tube to shatter during use.
-During winter or if ice is used to cool hot water, ensure the temperature never falls below $50^{\circ}F$ ($10^{\circ}C$).
+During winter or if ice is used to cool hot water, ensure the temperature never falls below $10^{\circ}$ C (50°F).